VinAIResearch/LP-OVOD/README.md

 **VinAI Research, Vietnam**

 > **Abstract:**
 Preparing training data for deep vision models is a labor-intensive task.
-To ad- dress this, generative models have emerged as an effective solution for generating synthetic data.
+To address this, generative models have emerged as an effective solution for generating synthetic data.
 While current generative models produce image-level category labels, we propose a novel method for generating pixel-level semantic segmen- tation labels using the text-to-image generative model Stable Diffusion (SD).
 By